 STUDENT TEACHING AWARD

-The Student Teaching Award is a recognition given to ZHAW lecturers who stand out for their exceptional teaching.
-What makes this award unique is that students themselves decide who receives it.
+The Student Teaching Prize is an award that recognizes ZHAW lecturers who have distinguished themselves through particularly good teaching.
+What makes it special is that the students themselves decide who receives the award.

-In each of ZHAW’s eight departments, one lecturer is honored with the award.
-Students evaluate their lecturers in the categories of teaching competence, materials and media, course structure, and motivation and engagement.
-The lecturer with the highest ratings in their department wins the award.
-This gives students the opportunity to express their appreciation for the lecturers who have had a lasting impact on their learning experience.
+One lecturer from each of the ZHAW’s eight departments is honored.
+Students evaluate their lecturers in the categories of teaching skills, materials and media, course structure, motivation and commitment.
+Whoever receives the best ratings wins the teaching award in the respective department.
+This gives students the opportunity to express their appreciation for those lecturers who have particularly influenced and motivated them during their studies.

-The total prize money of CHF 10,000, sponsored by the Credit Suisse Foundation, is evenly distributed among the departmental award winners.
+The prize money totaling CHF 10,000, sponsored by the Credit Suisse Foundation, is divided equally among all departmental award winners.

 Samuel Keller